 Due to technology’s influence on the medical field, many predict future nurses will also have to be proficient in information management.
 Nurses are expected to understand how to gather and analyze new data made available by technological advancements.

 Data collected from these new machines and procedures will be used to better predict and treat both short-term and long-term illness.

 The Future of Nursing: Leading Change, Advancing Health claims a number of barriers will prevent nurses from being able to respond to changing health care settings and an evolving healthcare system.
 One of these said barriers is leadership in hospital systems.
 Most are controlled by those without access to the problems nurses face in the line of duty every day.

 More to Come

-In the future, nurses are going to be asked to help lead hospitals in a new direction by taking on advanced leadership roles.
+In the future, nurses are going to be asked to help lead hospitals in a new direction by taking on high-level leadership roles.
 These roles will ask nurses to implement new care ideas as well as identify problems within hospitals.

 It’s estimated that the nursing shortage will continue – there will be a total deficit of 808,000 nurses by the year 2025.
 Geriatric healthcare professionals will be needed to look after the aging Baby Boomer generation that’s currently dominating the job market.
 By 2050, it’s projected there will be 83.7 million US residents over the age of 65.

 Nursing staffing agencies are going to be in higher demand due to the estimated nursing shortage.
 Hospitals and other healthcare-related industries are going to be requesting more short and long-term help taking care of the growing population.
+Consider nurse staffing factoring.